Includes Heuglin's Gull, Baltic Gull, Steppe Gull, Taimyr Gull

 Taxonomy

 The Lesser Black-backed Gull is part of a gull clade called the "large white-headed gulls".
-This includes Yellow-legged Gull, Herring Gull and several other species.
+This includes Yellow-legged Gull, and members of the Herring Gull complex.
 Most of these forms started to diverge within the last 500 thousand years.
 Hybridisation between them is common.
 The current tendency is to recognise many different subspecies and species.
 The group's taxonomy is very unstable with very different views between authorities leading to recognition of between 2 and 8 species-level taxa.

 Subspecies heuglini is often split as "Heuglin's Gull", L. heuglini.
 Subspecies barabensis (syn. barbarensis) was formerly considered a race of Caspian Gull and is considered a full species by some ("Steppe Gull").